MaxAquila/coffee-game/README.md

+# Coffee Game

+This project was created to test the developing of a web app with react and related technologies.

+### How the game works

+- Starting from a range of numbers (exclusives) you have to find the 'Jolly' one.
+- When you insert a new value, the range changes and the nearest limit is replaced by the new value.
+- If you find the 'Jolly' number, you have to pay for everyone's coffee.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).